openstf/adbkit/README.md

 ## Requirements

-Please note that although it may happen at some point, currently **this project is NOT an implementation of the ADB _server_**.
+Please note that although it may happen at some point, **this project is NOT an implementation of the ADB _server_**.
 The target host (where the devices are connected) must still have ADB installed and either already running (e.g. via `adb start-server`) or available in `$PATH`.
 An attempt will be made to start the server locally via the aforementioned command if the initial connection fails.
 This is the only case where we fall back to the `adb` binary.

 When targeting a remote host, starting the server is entirely your responsibility.